Social Work Month 2023

 Trinity Martinez, LCSW (case manager for Baylor Athletics Mental Health Services)

 BIO: Trinity Martinez is the case manager for Baylor Athletics Mental Health Services.
-Trinity graduated from Baylor University with her Bachelor of Social Work and Master of Social Work through the GSSW's Advanced Standing program.
+Trinity graduated from Baylor University with her Bachelor of Social Work and MSW through the GSSW's Advanced Standing program.
 During graduate school, Trinity discovered a passion for mental health and an interest in young adult populations.
 Mental health is a new idea within the world of athletics, and Trinity has loved introducing social work to an emerging field of practice.

 Zeke Morgan, LMSW (health director)